 Who We Are: CRIW - The Collective for Refugee and Immigrant Women’s Wellbeing is a nonprofit in New Haven founded in 2020.
 We partner with underserved refugee and immigrant women with limited power due to gender, ethnicity, poverty, education, language, culture and health disparities who drive and guide our programs.

-Our Approach: Starts with listening to women
+Our Approach: Starts with listening to women.

 We build: Relationships and initiatives from strengths, honoring experience and culture and promoting self-agency.

 Our Programs: Shift power and fuel systematic change by creating new ways of doing things to solve long-standing challenges by breaking barriers starting at the grassroots level.
-CRIW’s ommunity-led initiatives and cross-sector partnerships create models of what's possible when those most impacted shape the systems meant to serve them.
+CRIW’s community-led initiatives and cross-sector partnerships create models of what's possible when those most impacted shape the systems meant to serve them.

 We believe: Lasting impact is built through connection.
 We foster community collaborations rooted in shared goals and mutual support.